Writing a Business Plan: Step-by-Step Guide

 A lean startup business plan typically doesn’t have enough information to satisfy a lender or investor, but it can be a useful internal tool when you’re just starting out.
 It also provides the flexibility to experiment with business models and other details.
 In other words, it gives you more room to pivot as you gain experience with managing the company.

-According to the Small Business Administration (SBA), elements of the lean startup plan include:
+According to the Small Business Administration (SBA), some elements of the lean startup plan are:

-• Resources: What resources will allow you to create value for customers?
-This may be staff, intellectual property.
+Resources: What resources will allow you to create value for customers?
+This may be staff or intellectual property.

 There are a variety of templates, examples, and online resources that can help business owners navigate how to write a lean startup business plan.